redis/redis-doc/commands/save.md

 @return

-@simple-string-reply: The command returns `OK` on success.
+@simple-string-reply: the command returns `OK` on success.